 PADI Advanced Open Water Course

 Exploration, Excitement, Experiences...
 That’s what the PADI Advanced Open Water Diver course is all about.
 You don’t have to be “advanced” to take it – it’s designed to "advance" your diving, so you can start right after earning your PADI Open Water Diver certification.
 The course helps build confidence and expand your scuba skills through different types of diving called "Adventure Dives".
 You get a taste of different specialties while gaining experience under the supervision of your PADI Instructor or Divemaster.
 You log dives and develop capabilities as you find new ways to safely have fun scuba diving..

 The Advanced Open Water Course works differently.

 The advanced course is conducted very differently than the open water course.
 To obtain the PADI Advanced Open Water Certification each diver must complete 5 "adventure dives" under the supervision of a PADI Instructor.
 Each adventure dive will have specific focus and/or mission.
 These dives do not need to be completed all at once.
 Divers can do them in a weekend or spread out over a summer, it's entirely up to the diver.
 Divers will have each adventure dive documented by their instructor and once the diver has completed 5 adventure dives from 5 different topics, they will be issued a PADI Advanced Open Water certification.
 Adventure dives are taught on an ongoing bases, year round.
-There is some flexibility on which dives the student may choose, but each student must complete the two "core" dives, Deep Diving (60+ft) and Underwater Navigator.
+There is some flexibility on which dives the student may choose, but each student must complete the two "core" dives, Deep Diving (60ft or more) and Underwater Navigator.
 There is no classroom session, no exam, and no video, however, students must complete the corresponding chapter from the PADI Advanced Open Water manual.
 (Each chapter has it's own focus/mission that corresponds to one or the 5 dives.
 Academics are reviewed in an extended briefing prior to each dive.